abrt/doc/examples.rst

 Is it possible to ignore crashes on hook level even in older version of ABRT?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Yes, it is.
-You can write your own core_pattern script (man core(5)) which
+You can write your own `core_pattern` script which filters/ignores
-filters/ignores binaries and works as a wrapper for abrt-hook-ccpp which cannot
+binaries and works as a wrapper for abrt-hook-ccpp which cannot do the filtering.
-do the filtering.
+For more deatils, see the kernel documentation [#corepattern]_.

 Example how to do this:
 ~~~~~~~~~~~~~~~~~~~~~~~
-Create the core_pattern script (for instance /etc/my_abrt_ccpp_hook.sh) with following content:
+Create the `core_pattern` script (for instance ``/etc/my_abrt_ccpp_hook.sh``) with following contents:

 .. code:: bash